 Ph.D.: minimum $20,000 per year (including TA-ships)

 We encourage all students to apply for conference travel award supplements.
 As part of our professionalization seminar, all graduate students are coached in grant-writing techniques, and apply for external funding from agencies such as SSHRC and OGS.
-Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (Masters) or $7,500 (PhD) top-up award by Queen’s.
+Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (Masters) or $7,500 (PhD - will be increased to $10,000 for the 2016/17 academic year) top-up award by Queen’s.

 - Honours Bachelor of Arts degree with minimum average of B+ (3.3/4.3 GPA)